Welko/rtvis-webgpu-tutorial/README.md

     }
 ```

-You should now see a a red gradient over the map.
+You should now see a red gradient over the map.

 Uncomment our buffer bindings.